frankpablo/smith-site/docs/teaching/csc250/lecture-04.md

 This class we'll discuss:

-* Practice Logic and Proofs
+* Catch-Up: Practice Logic and Proofs
 * Group work on HW01